-- Re-synchronize all signals, with the exception of PSTATE, at their destination before use. - Register the PSTATE output to ensure it does not glitch. - To ensure operation of the four-phase handshake, register all PREQ, PACCEPT and PDENY outputs. - Drive each bit of the PACTIVE signal either directly by a register, or by a number of registers whose contributions are combined using a logical OR.
-ARM strongly recommends any OR combining is implemented using instantiated glitch-free OR gates.
+- Re-synchronize all signals, with the exception of PSTATE, at their destination before use. - Register the PSTATE output to ensure it does not glitch. - To ensure operation of the four-phase handshake, register all PREQ, PACCEPT and PDENY outputs. - Each bit of the PACTIVE signal is driven either directly by a register, or by a number of registers whose contributions are logically combined.
+ARM strongly recommends that this combining logic is limited to a logical OR, where possible, and is implemented using instantiated gates.